Occasionally, some patients may experience discomfort in the mouth during treatment. Orthodontic concerns generally fall into one of two categories:

-- Watch the video below that explains how to handle most orthodontic concerns:
+Please watch the video below that demonstrates how to handle most orthodontic concerns: